 NOTE: Health professions NOT listed above will NOT be considered.
 High school and undergraduate students are NOT eligible for this scholarship EXCEPT for BSN students.

 Applicants are not required to be Hispanic; an affinity for the health of Hispanic communities and an interest in participating in NHHF Scholars Alumni activities is required.

 3. What are the requirements for the Personal Statement?

 The personal statement should be exactly that – personal.
 Tell us what sets you apart from other students.
-Why you are interested in Hispanic Health issues and what your plans are to address those issues once you begin working in your profession?
+Why are you interested in Hispanic Health issues and what are your plans to address those issues once you begin working in your profession?
 Make sure you are detailing what you want the reviewer to know about you as a student leader committed to serving the Hispanic community in the United States.
 Remember to also include your curriculum vitae to list your leadership and health-related accomplishments.

 4. I am not a U.S. Citizen, can I still apply?

 Only U.S. Citizens, permanent lawful residents, or Deferred Action for Childhood Arrivals (DACA) are eligible to apply.